Wotcnt/Wotcnt/README.md

 A **theoretical synthesis framework** exploring recursion-first architectures, observer-modulated phase framing, and layered constraint geometries across physical, computational, and symbolic domains.
 RSANCS serves as the conceptual proving ground where architectural patterns are stress-tested before formalization or implementation.

 ### MMMD (Modular Matter Manipulation Device)
 The **origin lineage** of the entire body of work.
-MMMD exposed the failure of magnitude-first, linear assumptions and forced the transition toward recursion, bounded structure, constraint-led reasoning, and cross-domain synthesis that now underpins Polyrifringence, Conner-Core, Codex, SERM-001, and SIERRA.
+MMMD exposed the failure of magnitude-first, linear assumptions and forced the transition toward recursion, bounded structure, constraint-led reasoning, and cross-domain synthesis that now underpins Polyrifringence, Conner-Core, Codex-Core, SERM-001, SIERRA and RSANCS.

 ---